andyDevMdg/hei_apache2/README.md

 # Create server Web automatically on Apache2 from a list of domain name using Ansible

+## Prerequisite
+- should be root user or have root privilege
+- ssh should be installed on your server

+## List of domain names
-The list of domain name should be provide as a text in this form:
+The list of domain names should be provide as a text in this form:

 ```sh
 - www.hei.school